 Overall, the record evidence leaves me with questions and doubts as to Applicant's eligibility and suitability for a security clearance.
-For all these reasons, I conclude Applicant has not mitigated the security concerns arising from his financial situation, and falsifications to the Government.
+For all these reasons, I conclude Applicant has not mitigated the security concerns arising from his financial situation.
 Accordingly, the evidence supports denying his request for a security clearance.